jsplumb/jsplumb/README.md

 Note that the demos in the `demos` directory are always pointing at the current development version, and therefore have a long list of imports.

 ## Issues
-jsPlumb reluctantly uses GitHub's somewhat pedestrian issue tracker for enhancements and bugs.
+jsPlumb uses GitHub's issue tracker for enhancements and bugs.
 But please do check the [Google Group](https://groups.google.com/forum/?fromgroups#!forum/jsplumb) before posting an issue, particularly if you're just asking a question.

 ## Requirements
 - Vanilla